JuliantheMaestro/Prize-Selector/README.md

-This is an exercise that helped me to grasp switch statement much more
+This is an exercise that helped me to grasp switch statement much more.
+Learning about different logic statements are very helpfu.